 Band Resisted Push Up

-The Band Resisted Push Up is commonly used in strength training, bodyweight programs, and home workouts where barbells or machines are not available.
-Resistance can be adjusted by changing band thickness, making the exercise suitable for a wide range of strength levels and training goals.
+Band Resisted Push Ups are commonly used in strength programs, bodyweight routines, and home workouts where barbells or machines are unavailable.
+Adjusting band thickness lets you scale resistance for a wide range of strength levels and training goals.

 - Position a resistance band across your upper back, holding one end of the band in each hand with the band draped over your shoulders.